jamesvanmil/ldcx5/engine.md

 Jeremy has a hydramaton plugin_generator.rb - good place to extract what we want.

-It's a convention for rails plugins to have a namesapce, but this behavior isn't available by default:
+It's a convention for rails plugins to have a namespace, but this behavior isn't available by default:

 	Hydra::MyPlugin